-Digital Health Innovation – A Masterclass for Industry
+Digital Health Innovation – A Masterclass for Industry2020 dates and programme to be uploaded

 Understand the changing landscape of digital healthcare, find new business opportunities and learn tools for more valuable and robust innovations.